 Leaders in all types of organizational contexts heavily rely upon “assumptions about human potential and individual performance that are outdated, unexamined, and rooted more in folklore than in science” and “pursue practices such as short-term incentive plans and pay-for-performance schemes in the face of mounting evidence that such measures usually don’t work and often do harm” (Pink, 2009, p.
 9).
 Organizational culture, core values, ethics, and best practices all interconnect with the bottom line.
 Bypassing each of the former for the latter may lead to immediate gains but always with a greater long term cost.
 Instead of only asking how to achieve your ultimate goals, it’s important to ask what those goals are and why.
 Then your practices, policies, philosophy, and people can be aligned.

 Pragmatism can have many practical advantages but one need only take a cursory glance at case studies of corporate abuse and corruption to see that motivation matters.
 Wells Fargo was fined in 2016 for aggressive cross-selling practices that gleaned additional data from customers that might lead to increased revenue for the bank.
 In order to meet sales quotas, bank officials opened fraudulent accounts by misleading customers and without authorization, in many cases (Elson and Ingram, 2018).
+As a result of that, the company must have lost a lot of business, causing many of their clients to wonder “How to Close Your Wells Fargo Account” in simple and easy steps and move to a more reliable sustainable bank instead.

 Ultimately, an imbalance in the type of motivation is a better way to frame the situation.
 Extrinsic motivation isn’t inherently immoral but if it’s exclusively emphasized it can lead to immoral practices.
 Employees need adequate, even generous, compensation and benefits, which are extrinsic.
 However, intrinsic motivation is more powerful in cultivating creativity, loyalty, and efficiency.
 It also seeks input and develops a shared vision based on convictions, passions, talents, and resources.